2021 Rugby World Cup: Host selection

 On 14 November 2018, World Rugby announced that New Zealand would host the 2021 Women's Rugby World Cup, beating out a competing bid by Australia—the only other country to officially submit a bid for the tournament.
 It was the first Women's Rugby World Cup to be hosted by a country in the Southern Hemisphere.

 In November 2019, World Rugby announced that in an effort to create greater parity between the men's and women's Rugby World Cup, the Women's Rugby World Cup would be marketed as the "Rugby World Cup" with no gender designation beginning with the 2021 tournament.
+This change would be short-lived: with a further rebranding in 2023 to "provide clarity and consistency for fans", World Rugby announced that it would reinstate the "Women's Rugby World Cup" title for the next tournament in 2025, and instead rebrand the Rugby World Cup as the "Men's Rugby World Cup" for its 2027 edition.

 The tournament was originally scheduled to be held from 18 September to 16 October 2021.
 On 2 March 2021, World Rugby announced that the tournament would be postponed to 2022 due to the COVID-19 pandemic, as "it has become clear in recent discussions with key partners including New Zealand Rugby, the New Zealand government and participating unions, that, given the scale of the event and the COVID-19 related uncertainties, it is just not possible to deliver the environment for all teams to be the best that they can be on the sport's greatest stage."
 New Zealand's Zero-COVID policy at the time also meant that teams would have been subject to strict quarantine arrangements in order to enter the country, whose international borders were closed.
+The rescheduling also upheld the ongoing practice of holding the women's Rugby World Cup in the year that follows the Summer Olympics, as the 2020 Summer Olympics were also postponed by one year to 2021 due to COVID-19.

 On 12 May 2021, it was announced that the tournament had been rescheduled to 8 October through 12 November 2022; the window of the tournament was also extended and realigned to allow for at least five days rest between matches, as with the men's Rugby World Cup.
 All matches were scheduled on weekends.
 The tournament remained branded as the "2021 Rugby World Cup", but with a "Playing in 2022" subtitle.